-The school deploying the registered instructor takes responsibility for the procedures and organisation relating to the adventurous activity in conjunction with the registered activity instructor and supported by the Educational Visits Service.
+The school deploying the registered instructor takes responsibility for the procedures and organisation relating to the adventurous activity in conjunction with the registered activity instructor.
+This process is supported by the Educational Off Site Visits Service.

-Before an instructor leads any adventurous activity, and in order for them to be registered with Lancashire County Council a completed LCC form 6, instructor log book, and evidence of appropriate first aid needs to be submitted to the LA.
-We must have evidence that the following safety measures are in place:
+Before an instructor leads any adventurous activity, and in order for them to be registered with Lancashire County Council a completed Form 6 'Application to Deliver Outdoor Adventurous Activities', instructor log book, and evidence of appropriate first aid qualifications needs to be submitted to the LA.
+The Educational Off Site Visits Service must have evidence that the following safety measures are in place:

-- The activity instructor has the necessary training, insurance cover and safety qualifications, as described in LCC's instructor pack. - The registered activity instructor has completed and shared with you a risk assessment specific to your activity.
+- The activity instructor has the necessary training, insurance cover and safety qualifications, as described in LCC's Instructor Pack. - The registered activity instructor has completed and shared with you a risk assessment specific to your activity.

 Staff must be approved and registered by the County Council prior to leading or instructing their own groups in Adventurous Activities.
 Applicants are required to hold the relevant National Governing Body Award qualifications or have site-specific approval for those activities (assessed by a Technical Adviser).
-See the Instructor Pack for guidance (EVOLVE Home page).
+Further guidance can be found in the Instructor Pack which is located on EVOLVE in the Resources section.